alphagov/govuk-developer-docs/source/manual/alerts/rkhunter-warnings.html.md

 If we miss the schedule on Integration (e.g. if Jenkins doesn't start the servers up on time), we get a 'freshness threshold' warning for each machine.
-It's possible to resolve this across all machines in an environment by running rkhunter via a fabric script, e.g.:
+It's possible to resolve this across all machines in an environment by running rkhunter via a Fabric script, e.g.:

     fab integration all rkhunter